 What really sets this film apart from the other ‘Kickboxer’ films (original movie aside) is the inclusion of some far superior fight sequences.
 Dacascos has always been a very talented on-screen fighter and with him taking centre stage we get a much better overall picture.
 While you could easily nitpick that there isn’t a great deal of actual kickboxing, Dacascos’s acrobatic style is pushed to the forefront and this makes for several suitably exciting spectacles during the combat.
 The choreography is also pretty well handled for an American martial arts movie, with a nice variety of styles seen throughout and even a bit of weapon work thrown in for good measure.
 Sadly, much like a lot of these low budget efforts, the final fight does feel a little anticlimactic but it’s still nice to see the hero using a technique he has learned specifically to counter his opponent.

 ‘Kickboxer 5’ is far from perfect but it remains a solid action outing that is boosted by the inclusion of such a physically adept leading man.
-The ‘Kickboxer’ prefix is perhaps somewhat misleading simply because the film really has little in common with the other entries into the series.
-As a standalone movie though, it definitely shines head and shoulders above any of the other sequels.
+The ‘Kickboxer’ prefix is perhaps somewhat misleading simply because the film really has little in common with the other entries into the series, but as a standalone movie it definitely shines head and shoulders above any of the other sequels.